aamoyel/metrics-server/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up this project on your kubernetes cluster.

 ### Prerequisites
 You need to have :
 * Kubernetes cluster
 * Kustomize binary

 ### Installation
 1. Clone the repo :
    ```sh
    git clone https://github.com/aamoyel/metrics-server.git && cd metrics-server